cybersi/icp-guides/IC SDK Windows.md

 Access Linux files from Windows by entering `\\wsl$` in the File Explorer address bar.

-## Installing a Code Editor

-Download and install Visual Studio Code (or similar) from the official [download page](https://code.visualstudio.com/download).

 # Linux Setup (Debian, Ubuntu)

 ## Updating System and Installing Dependencies